quizbase

 Category ids#

 OpenTDB uses numeric ids 9–32.
-QuizBase preserves them on our category table as opentdbId.
-You can pass either the numeric id or our slug — both work:
+QuizBase preserves those same ids on the category.id field, so you can pass either the numeric id or our slug — both work:

 # OpenTDB-style numeric id